About UNIS Hanoi

 Watch UNIS Hanoi UNcomplicated series in which our students sat down with Viet Nam's leading experts to find out how their organisations are assisting Viet Nam achieve the Sustainable Development Goals by 2030.

-Our History - more than 30 years of Learning to Inspire
+Our History - 35 years of Learning to Inspire

 As a not-for-profit IB World School - the first established in Asia - our curriculum is international and challenging.
 At the same time, we place a high value on the quality of relationships within the school as we attempt to model behaviors that we hope to see in students.
 Students and faculty commit countless hours to our Service Learning programme because we want students to be a part of the solution, part of changing things for the better.
 In this way, we are more than just a school…we are a place where students emerge as responsible stewards of our global society and natural environment - our promise to our families through our Mission Statement.